-Special topics in biology in depth, depending
+Special topics in biology in depth, depending on demand and staff.

 BIO 480 Independent Research (1-3)Individual research performed in consultation with a biology teacher.
-Primarily for seniors
+Primarily for seniors majoring in Biological Sciences.

 BIO 497 Coordinating Seminar (1)

 Pertinent topics discussed by students.
 Required for all biology majors.
 One lecture period during which students present both written and oral papers.